madgustoo/BerserkerPriceTracker/README.md

 First, let's link the Django models to the Scrapy project.

 The goal here is to get the three scrapy spiders to succesfully save the scraped data to the database in Django.
-In order to use Django models inside the Scrapy project, change the following path in the Scrapy's project settings.py to the path to your local Django project in your cloned repo:
+And so in order to use Django models inside the Scrapy project, change the following path in the Scrapy's project settings.py to the path to your local Django project in your cloned repo:
 ```
 # Setting up django's project full path.
 sys.path.insert(0, '/home/madgusto/PycharmProjects/BerserkerPriceTracker/PriceTrack')